 Secondly, take advantage of dual-credit, advanced placement and CLEP (College-Level Examination Program) exams.
 Personally, I am following the CLEP option.
 While testing out of these college-level courses, I am gaining credits and learning important study and test-taking skills, which will aid me in my further education.
 Additionally, I am taking them for free, thanks to a charitable organization designed to help young people gain college credit.
 Make good use of your time in high school by participating in one or more of these options.

 Finally, decide how you will pay for your future schooling.
 This is one of the most important aspects of your education.
 Having a black cloud of debt hanging over your head for many years does not make for an enjoyable college experience.
-An excellent book about finances, specifically for high schoolers and college students, is “Five Mistakes You Don’t Want to Make in College,” by Rachel Cruze and Anthony O’Neil (or check out this article: https://www.daveramsey.com/blog/college-mistakes).
+An excellent book about finances, specifically for high schoolers and college students, is “Five Mistakes You Don’t Want to Make in College,” by Rachel Cruze and Anthony O’Neil (or check out this article: https://www.daveramsey.com/blog/college-mistakes(link is external)).
 Consider getting a job or starting a business.
 Saving money and predetermining how you will fund college is extremely important to figure out.

 To sum it up, enjoy your senior year of high school, but also be proactive in your college planning.
 Redeem the time by figuring out an interesting program of study, earning college credit and finding creative ways to earn some extra cash.
 Most importantly, as you embark on this exciting new journey, remember to take a deep breath and enjoy the process.